vinhdc10998/Spark4VCF/README.md

 ## Introduction

-Spark4VCF was created by the software development team at Vinbigdata's Biomedical Information center, which leverages spark parallelism to speed up data processing times of genomic annotate tools like vep, annovar, snpeff, etc. With a simple architecture, making the integration of tools like vep, annovar, snpeff with spark easy and effective, the results of the integration is remarkable.
-The architecture of VEP is shown in the following figure:
+Spark4VCF was created by the software development team at Vinbigdata's Biomedical Information center, which leverages spark parallelism to speed up data processing times of genomic tools like VEP, GATK, PyPGx, etc. With a simple architecture, making the integration of tools with Spark easy and effective, the results of the integration is remarkable.
+The architecture of Spark4VCF is shown in the following figure:

 ![Spark4VCF integration flow](/data/img/Spark4VCF.png)